bonusking007/aba-public-main/README.md

 	end
 end)

--- TP loop (ลด 0.08 → 0.15)
 task.spawn(function()
 	while gui.Parent do
-		if not (loopAlt or loopMain) then task.wait(0.5) continue end local pad = getTeamPad()
+		local pad = getTeamPad()
-		if pad and not selectingTeam and not roundPaused and not timerTpDone then task.spawn(selectTeam)
+		if pad and not selectingTeam and not roundPaused and not timerTpDone and (loopAlt or loopMain) then task.spawn(selectTeam)
 		end
 		if not selectingTeam and not jugResetting and not starting and not roundPaused and not timerTpDone then